SoftArch/dockerLAB/README.md

 # dockerLAB

-docker LAB is a dind (docker in docker) sample.
+dockerLAB is a dind (docker in docker) sample.
 It includes HTML5 VNC interface to access LXDE desktop environment.
 Visual Studio Code added for writing Dockerfile, Docker Compose and some code samples.

 Include;